martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/particles/shader_example.md

 In this time frame, the animation percentage is interpolated smoothly between the two given percentages, where a percentage of $0$ means that the particle is contracted and $1$ means the particle is expanded.

 Most of the other inputs are for fine-tuning the scaling and positions of the textures.
+Only the `BorderColorThreshold` value might have to be adjusted if the particle border color is changed (see [Combining the Colors](#combining-the-colors)).

 #### Composition